 This course is ideal if you are new to teaching Young Learners and Teenagers (aged 6 to 17) or you would like to enhance your skills and gain a better understanding of the pedagogy behind teaching this age group.

 As a teacher you want to deliver engaging and enjoyable lessons that will help your young students learn and thrive.
 This course will inspire you and help you develop and expand the skills you need to teach this age group effectively.
 It will also give you plenty of practical ideas, including materials and classroom management techniques.

-This course takes into account current world events and the demands of teachers who need to work online, so you will learn skills for virtual as well as face-to-face teaching.
-The course, which is moderated by Cambridge Assessment English, is entirely online and is offered by the IH Online Teacher Training Institute (IH OTTI).
+The course takes into account current world events and the demands of teachers who need to work online, so you will learn skills for remote as well as face-to-face teaching.
+It is moderated by Cambridge Assessment English, delivered entirely online and is offered exclusively by the IH Online Teacher Training Institute (IH OTTI).

-The full course price is £375, and if you will be taking this course in the UK, or your employer is a UK based company, there will be 20% VAT to pay ontop.
+The complete course price is £375 plus 20% VAT if you will be taking this course while in the UK, or your employer is a UK based company.

-The good news is there is a discount of 10% if you have completed an OTTI course in the last 12 months, and there is a special price of £300 for teachers working in an IH school.
+If you have completed an online course with IH OTTI in the previous 12 months, there is a loyalty discount of 10% and the price for teachers working in an IH school is £300.
 Just let us know on the application form if you would like to claim these discounts.

 Who is the IH Online Course in Teaching Young Learners & Teenagers designed for?

-This course is for both newly qualified and experience teachers who want to get qualified in teaching Young Learners and Teens.
+This course is for both newly qualified and experienced teachers who want to gain a certificate in teaching Young Learners and Teens.
 If you don’t have an opportunity for in-house training, a local trainer, or are not able to observe YL classes, this course is for you.

 This course is moderated by Cambridge Assessment English.
 Your certificate will include the Cambridge logo, adding value to your qualification.